The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 When you think about youth culture and opportunity, the high-profile job markets of Silicon Valley or New York City’s financial district naturally come to mind.

-You might also expect young people to be drawn to the nightlife scene and party atmospheres of Las Vegas or Miami.
+You might also expect young people to be drawn to Las Vegas or Miami’s nightlife scene and party atmospheres.

-This year, we looked beyond cost of living and affordable rent – though they remain central factors in the study – and considered other things that affect how someone lives, especially in the wake of the coronavirus pandemic.
+This year, we looked beyond the cost of living and affordable rent, though they remain central factors in the study, and considered other factors that affect how someone lives, especially in the wake of the coronavirus pandemic.

-With concerns raised by COVID-19, the millennial population may be less drawn to living in a great city than in the past.
-They may be more interested now in how much work flexibility job opportunities offer.
-Public transportation may be less appealing today than cost of living.
+With concerns raised by COVID-19, the millennial population may be less drawn to living in the best city than in the past.
+They may be more interested in how much work flexibility work opportunities offer.
+Public transportation may be less appealing today than living costs.

-Given how much things have changed, this is a great time to rethink what each state plus the District of Columbia has to offer young professionals looking for opportunity and a decent place to live.
+Given how much things have changed, this is a great time to rethink what each state and the District of Columbia have to offer young professionals looking for opportunities and a decent place to live.
+This article explores the best opportunities for young people across America, highlighting cities and trends shaping livability and population growth.

 Easily Compare the Best Checking Accounts Online